xtclang/xvm/README.md

 working in branches that use SNAPSHOT versions until they have made it into a release train.
 The CI/CD pipeline can very likely handle this automatically.

+For more information about the XTC DSL, please see the README.md file in the "plugin" project.

 ## Bleeding Edge for Developers

-If you would like to contribute to the Ecstasy Project, it might be an idea to use the very latest version by invoking:
+If you would like to contribute to the Ecstasy Project, it is helpful to build and use your own local XDK version:

 ```
-./gradlew installLocalDist
+./gradlew installDist
 ```

-This copies the build from the xvm directory into the brew cellar, or other local installation, that is deduced from the location of the `xec` launcher on the system PATH.

-*Note*: this would be done after installing the XDK via `brew`, or through any other installation utility, depending on your platform.
-This will overwrite several libraries and files in any local installation.

-For more information about the XTC DSL, please see the README.md file in the "plugin" project.
+This generates an XDK layout in `./xdk/build/install/xdk` within the project directory.
+Set the `XDK_HOME` env variable to that directory (e.g. something like `export XDK_HOME=/Users/jamesg/projects/xvm/xdk/build/install/xdk/` on macOS).

+This does assumes that you already have `xec`, `xtc`, and `xcc` in your path, which is the case if you already brew installed `xdk-latest` from the `xtclang/xvm` tap, for example.

 ### Releasing and Publishing